“…idolatry, sorcery, hatred, contentions, jealousies, outbursts of wrath, selfish ambitions, dissensions, heresies…”

 Christianity is replete with people who develop their own unique doctrines and try to siphon others away from existing Bible-believing organizations.
 Anyone who holds opinions opposite to the Word is sectarian.
 We commit heresies when we hold viewpoints in opposition to the Word of God.

 Cliques break up the unity of the church.
 They shut others out of their doctrinal circle.
-It is one thing to stand for truth but it is another thing to form novel doctrine because you think that you have come to an understanding of truth no one else has discovered yet.
+It is one thing to stand for truth, but it is another thing to form novel doctrine because you think you have come to an understanding of truth no one else has discovered yet.
 This is an area where we should carefully examine ourselves.
-We want to be true to truth, but truth should unite Christians, not divide them.
+We want to be true to truth, but the truth should unite Christians, not divide them.